git-pull/website/mentoring/faq.rst

   80k-100k when they themselves aren't.
 If they were so good at programming and the market is in such need for programmers (it's already saturated), why wouldn't they already be employed earning a higher wage?

-  They have little to no one-on-one time - they're mills that cram 10, 15, or 20 students into a cohort.
-Or street smarts, they haven't been through the ups and downs of startups to give you candid advice.
-Take your normal McAcademy BootCamp instructor, put them one-on-one with me in a Hackathon, it'd be a slaughter.

   I serve a different type of student.
 You yourself want to be a founder.
 My ideal student already has a career and savings - and are trying to augment what they *already* have.

+  Their teaching experience also sucks.
+They have little to no one-on-one time - cramming 10, 15, or 20 students into a class.
+They can't teach street smarts, they haven't been through the ups and downs of startups to give you candid advice.
+Take your normal McAcademy BootCamp instructor, put them one-on-one with me in a Hackathon, it'd be a slaughter.

   A big sticking point of bootcamps is some form of job afterwards, sometimes by the way of refunding if you don't get employed within a certain amount of time.
 If you want a guarantee of employment, go to a camp, they can be a "safety net" for you.
-But then, if you can't take risks and want job security, why are you doing startups?
+But then, if you're risk averse and want job security, why are you doing startups?

   Want to work at Google?
 Study computer science, data structures and